Get ready for the mother load of money saving tips!

 Instead of buying brand-new, buy gently used baby and kid equipment.
 Consignment stores, Craigslist and Facebook swap groups are great places to find gently used equipment.
 When I was pregnant with my second child, we bought my daughter a new bed off of Craigslist.
 It was in great condition and we only paid $30.00 for it!
 We saved several hundred dollars by buying a gently used bed instead of a brand new one.

-Be sure to come back next week for Part 2!
-I’ll be sharing ideas on how to save on cars, medical expenses, and dining out!
+Want more money saving tips?
+Be sure to read Easy Ways To Save Money Part 2 which includes ideas on how to save on cars, medical expenses, and dining out!

 This post linked to Work It Wednesday, Inspire Me Please, The Weekend Wind Down, Link Party Palooza, Saturday Sharefest, Skip The Housework Saturday, Tutorials and Tips.
 The Makers, Whimsy Wednesday, Strut Your Stuff Saturday, Share your Creativity, Inspiration Monday, Serenity Now, and Thrifty Thursday.